 - Observe the Moon, planets, double stars, star clusters, nebulae and other astronomical objects through our 8-inch, 12-inch, 14-inch Cassegrain telescopes, and our historic 8-inch Alvan Clark refractor telescope.

-- View images and computer animations taken with the Hubble Space Telescope and other spacecraft as well as with major ground-based telescopes; check our slide presentations!
+- View images and computer animations taken with the Hubble Space Telescope and other spacecraft as well as with major ground-based telescopes.

 - Participate in Children’s Demonstrations which reinforce an expert understanding of the astronomical objects you see in addition to other astronomical and physical phenomena.